Choice Mutual Rating

 1.5

-Choice Mutual's ratings are determined by our editorial team.
-The scoring formula takes into account consumer experience, financial strength ratings and complaint data.
+Choice Mutual’s ratings are determined by our editorial team.
+The scoring formula considers consumer experience, policy cost, underwriting criteria, the insurer’s financial strength ratings, and complaint data.

-In this review article, you’ll learn who they are, their policies, sample costs, and what other customers have reported about them.
+In this National Family insurance review, you’ll learn who they are, what policies they offer, see sample costs, and what other customers have reported about them.

 Who Is National Family Insurance?